PointlessBox/dros/README.md

 # Tutorials

-## Running SICK laserscanner with dros
+## Running SICK laserscanner with DROS

 Before yor start this tutorial, be sure to enable GUI Applications in your workspace by following the associated tutorial.